How to Build an Emergency Fund From $0

 $1,0001 month1 year

 The timeline matters less than the consistency.
-Start where you are.
+A slow, automatic plan beats a big plan you abandon after two months.

 Building an emergency fund requires either reducing expenses, increasing income, or both.